Do Home Prices Go Down in the Winter?

 Do home prices go down in the winter in the Poconos?

-No. Prices are set by supply and demand, interest rates, recent comparable sales, and buyer motivation, none of which the season changes.
+No. Prices are set by supply and demand, interest rates, recent comparable sales, and buyer motivation (or buyer reaction to the economy or other national/world event factors), none of which are controlled by the season.
 Winter shifts the pace of the market, not the pricing.

 Is winter a good time to buy a lake house in the Poconos?